 - In a medium mixing bowl, mix pudding and milk, with an electric mixer on medium speed, for 2 minutes; set aside

 - In another bowl, mix peanut butter, cream cheese, and condensed milk until smooth.
 Stir in pudding mixture until it's evenly incorporated.
-Gently fold in 8 ounces of Cool whip; pour into crust.
+Gently fold in 8 ounces of the Cool Whip; pour into crust.
 Spread remaining 8 ounces of Cool Whip decoratively over top.
-Refridgerate 4-6 hours.
+Refrigerate 4-6 hours.

 - When ready to serve, sprinkle outside 2-3 inch diameter with chopped peanuts and serve.